lum1n0us/wasm-micro-runtime/doc/build_wamr.md

    - "patcher;v4"
    - "platform-tools"
    - "platforms;android-29"
-- add downloaded cmake to $PATH
+- add bin/ of the downloaded cmake to $PATH
 - export ANDROID_SDK_HOME=/the/path/of/downloaded/sdk/
 - export ANDROID_NDK_HOME=/the/path/of/downloaded/sdk/ndk/
 - ready to go

 Use such commands, you are able to compile with default configurations.
-Any compiling requirement should be satisfied by modifying product-mini/platforms/android/CMakeList.txt
+Any compiling requirement should be satisfied by modifying product-mini/platforms/android/CMakeList.txt.
+For example, chaning ${WAMR_BUILD_TARGET} in CMakeList could get different libraries support different ABIs.

 ``` shell
 $ cd product-mini/platforms/android/